-Do not take everything on trust.
+A good walker will ask you questions and should have a contract available for you to sign when they meet your dog.
+Do not take anything on trust.
 Research, check and cross check references.
 Ensure that you have a written agreement.
 Negotiate and amend it if you think that it is necessary.
-A good walker will also ask you questions and should have a contract available.
-Be honest.
+Be honest with your walker.
 It is unethical and could land you, the walker and the dog in a lot of trouble if you hide poor behaviour and/or previous problems.
 Both you and the dog walker could be legally liable in the event of an incident and your dog could be at risk.
 Your dog does not have to make contact with another person for a complaint to be made and the dog seized.
 It is sufficient for a person to feel that your dog is not under control and could pose a danger.
 The police seize dogs first and ask questions later.
 Those questions may be asked under police caution.
 Any subsequent actions, including accepting a police caution may be recorded and disclosed to potential employers, voluntary organisations and similar.
 Even when dogs are released without any further action being taken, they can be distressed and welfare in kennels is not always as good as it should be.

 Don’t let that be you or your dog. before you take on a dog walker:

 - Conduct a face to face interview and be prepared to ask complex questions.
 Set scenarios and ask how the walker would cope: for instance if your dog were attacked or otherwise injured or ran off or jumped up at someone who then made a formal complaint

 - Establish if your dog will be walked alone or with other dogs.
 If the latter, ask how they will be introduced and how the walker will deal with any conflicts